After a state senator shoots down a West Baltimore skatepark, supporters push back

 “My best guess is petty political games,” Murdock says.

-Asked about the signatures gathered by Cheatham that vastly exceeded his challenge, Hayes had only this response:
+Asked about the signatures gathered by Cheatham that vastly exceeded his challenge, Hayes had this response:

-“The first phase and current available funding for Easterwood Park will be prioritized to address the immediate hazardous safety concerns that exist in the park,” he said in a brief text to The Brew.
+“The first phase and current available funding for Easterwood Park will be prioritized to address the immediate hazardous safety concerns that exist in the park,” he told The Brew.

-Asked why Rec & Parks was now dropping its original plan to move forward with both a skatepark and general park upgrades, Hayes had this reply:
+Asked why Rec & Parks was now dropping its original plan to move forward with both a skatepark and general park upgrades, Hayes said:

-“Addressing immediate hazardous safety concerns in the first phase allows the opportunity to contemplate a skateboard park in subsequent funding opportunities,” he wrote.
+“Addressing immediate hazardous safety concerns in the first phase allows the opportunity to contemplate a skateboard park in subsequent funding opportunities,” he added.

 Murdock says she and Cheatham will deliver the petition signatures to Mayor Brandon Scott (as well as to Hayes) in hopes that the mayor will save the project’s funding and allow Rec & Parks to carry out a project it once embraced.